dario-vega/test/samples/oci-nosql-query-nodejs/README.md

-# Function that reads data from Oracle NoSQL Cloud Service using the OCI Node.js for Oracle NoSQL Database
+# Function that reads data  using the OCI Node.js for Oracle NoSQL Database

 This function uses Resource Principals to securely authorize a function to make API calls to  Oracle NoSQL Database
-It creates ae and returns a message with a status.
+It queries all table